DanielSousa01/fcul-mei/PPC/Assignments/Reports/KnapsackProblem/knapsack.md

 ### Analysis of Performance Results

-The performance results can be explained by several key factors related to the nature of the genetic algorithm and the characteristics of each parallelization strategy:
+The performance results can be explained by several key factors related to the nature of the algorithm and the characteristics of each parallelization strategy:

 #### Why Master-Worker Performed Best